 Learn more about Cynthia.

-Alecia A. Parker - Budget and Grants Director
+Alecia A. Parker - Grants and Strategic Initiatives Director

 Learn more about Alecia.

 Nick White, Ph.D. - Research & Evaluation Director

 Nick works collaboratively with dispute resolution program managers in the courts as well as in community-based programs, schools, criminal and juvenile justice programs, and state and local government agencies to help develop assessment tools and procedures to evaluate conflict resolution initiatives.
 Nick is managing a conflict resolution change project that is drawing on research and change models to foster positive conflict resolution decision making in Maryland.
 Additionally, he is leading a team to finalize and implement the Alternative Dispute Resolution Evaluation Support System (ADRESS) which provides courts with real time data for informed decision making.